joshbegley/nyt-latest/README.md

 **AP men’s basketball Top 25: Duke loss sets up No. 1 Auburn vs. No. 2 Alabama**\
-`After a wild weekend of college basketball in which the No.`\
+`After a wild weekend of college basketball in which the No. 1 and No. 2 teams both lost, No. 2 dropped but No. 1 held steady.`\
 https://nytimes.com/athletic/6126876/2025/02/10/ap-top-25-mens-basketball-rankings-auburn/

 **A Ramen That Merges Japan and the South**\